In this page

 import org.marvelution.jji.utils.JobHash // assumes that the "Jenkins Integration" app is installed def jobHash = new JobHash() def hash = jobHash.hash("my-string")

-This comes with a hardly noticable performance penalty: the first export may take a bit longer, but next exports will be fast.
+This comes with a hardly noticeable performance penalty: the first export may take a bit longer, but next exports will be fast.
 They are faster due to caching the class loaded during the first export.

 Accessing external OSGi components